MyTooliT/ICOtronic/Documentation/Tutorials.md

 ### General {#tutorials:section:general}

-To run the production tests for one of the ICOtronic devices, please execute one of the following commands:
+To run the production tests for one of the ICOtronic nodes, please execute one of the following commands:

 | Device                                                   | Command    |
 | -------------------------------------------------------- | ---------- |